Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 14

 We can hardly stand by & see our

-darling [[pets?]] health ruined
+darling pets health ruined

 I am wondering how poor

 Lyn is.
-I had just - had a
+I had just had a

-[[?]] note poor [[?]] thanking me
+wee note from her thanking me

 for my photo & telling me to

-send Geordie back at once It
+send Geordie back at once.
+It

-is sad about him never xxxx
+is sad about him never seeing

 seeing dear wee Jacquelyn at all.